Score Operator Newton transport: Other iterations based on the contraction mapping principle

 with an arbitrary map $T_0$.
 When $\mathcal{H}$ is a contraction near its fixed point, say, $T^*$, then $T_n$ defined in \eqref{eq:fixedPointIteration} converges to $T^*$, by the contraction mapping principle.
 Consider one sufficient condition: when the functional derivative $D(\mathcal{G}_p(T)\circ T)(T^*)$ and the gradient $\nabla q^{-1}$ are small in the operator norms and $C^0$ norm respectively.
 Then, one obtains that $\mathcal{H}$ is contraction, and hence the fixed-point iteration defined above converges to a fixed point or a transport map.

 However, this is only a sufficient condition for convergence.
 When $\mathcal{H}$ is not contractive, the fixed point iterations may not converge, or may exhibit slower than exponential convergence.
 When $\mathbb{T}$ is large enough to contain multiple fixed points of $\mathcal{H}$, the iterations may oscillate between basins of attraction of multiple fixed points.
-Note that the sufficient conditions for $\mathcal{H}$ to be a contraction impose restrictions on the behavior of the score operator near the fixed point and on the second-order derivatives of the target.
-The KAM--Newton method, on the other hand, does not explicitly impose such a restriction at the fixed point.
-Moreover, the KAM-Newton method does not place the homeomorphism restriction on the target score $q$ and is hence more general.
+Note that the sufficient conditions for $\mathcal{H}$ to be a contraction impose restrictions on the behavior of the score operator near the fixed point and on the second-order derivatives of the target, which may preclude multi-modality in the target.
+The SCONE method, on the other hand, does not explicitly impose such a restriction at the fixed point and is hence more general.